Nebraska’s Newest Major

 Frequently Asked Questions

-What is type of law classes do I get to take?
+What type of law classes do I get to take?

-You’ll take four business law classes as part of your core classes in the major.
-Then you’ll take 9 credit hours of elective courses.
-The electives allow you to focus your studies more narrowly by selecting courses in areas such as international law, employment law, real estate law, financial law, environmental law or civil liberties law.
+You'll take four advanced business law classes along with Negotiating and Conflict Management (MNGT 412) as part of your core classes in the major.
+Then you’ll take 9 credit hours of major elective courses.
+The major electives allow you to focus your studies more narrowly by selecting courses in areas such as international law, employment law, real estate law, financial law, environmental law or civil liberties law.
 You can pick from:

 - Natural Environment and Resource Law (AECN 357)